 public void actionPerformed(ActionEvent e) {

 bulb.flip();

+// In Swing you have to explicitly ask to repaint

+// a component.
+You should call repaint whenever

+// the display of the component changes.

+bulb.repaint();

 }

 }

 '''

 The final step is to "wire up" the button.
 In other words, we need to create an instance of the BulbSwitch class and tell the button to store this object as an action listener.
 We do this by adding the following line to the main method, after the button and bulb components have been created.
 The addActionlListener method of the JButton class adds its argument to the list of action listeners to the button.
 Whenever the button is pressed, the actionPerformed methods of all of the action listeners will be called.